Intellectual Outputs (produced during the project):

-Educational activities organised within the project will enable students to gain multidisciplinary, quality knowledge, and will enable lecturers to exchange their experience on teaching contents and new curricula approaches.
+Educational activities organised within the project enabled students to gain multidisciplinary, quality knowledge, and enabled lecturers to exchange their experience on teaching contents and new curricula approaches.

-– Innovation of educational methods used within partner universities and beyond (Innovative methods will be promoted at partner universities and other institutions targeted in the dissemination plan.
-As majority of the methods and tools tested in the project could be applied to any sector, they will be of interest to the wide range of higher education representatives in Europe).
+– Innovation of educational methods used within partner universities and beyond (Innovative methods were and will be promoted at partner universities and other institutions targeted in the dissemination plan.
+As majority of the methods and tools tested in the project could be applied to any sector, they may be of interest to the wide range of higher education representatives in Europe).

-– Increased skills & knowledge of project participants (looking at the outcomes of previously organized Intensive Study Programmes and other activities, it is expected that participation in the SUSPLUS activities will strengthen students’ team working- and communication skills, ability to adapt to new situations, analytical and problem solving skills and entrepreneurship, and build their confidence in communication in English.
-Knowledge & skills gained during the project will increase students’ chances on the labour market.
-The Small Research Projects could be in addition a beginning of further cooperation between stakeholders and the best students).
+– Increased skills & knowledge of project participants (Participation in the SUSPLUS activities strengthened students’ team working- and communication skills, ability to adapt to new situations, analytical and problem solving skills and entrepreneurship, and built their confidence in communication in English.
+Knowledge & skills gained during the project have a potential to increase students’ chances on the labour market.
+The Small Research Projects carried out within SUSPLUS might have been in addition a beginning of further cooperation between stakeholders and the best students).

-– Increased social awareness (project activities will increase social awareness of the importance of changing the current food systems into more sustainable ones & will provide some guidelines on how to do it.
-This message will reach such project participants as students, university lecturers, school pupils, school teachers, stakeholders representing food sector and other direct and indirect target groups of the project).
+– Increased social awareness (project activities aimed also to increase social awareness of the importance of changing the current food systems into more sustainable ones & provided some guidelines on how to do it.
+This message reached such project participants as students, university lecturers, school pupils, school teachers, stakeholders representing food sector and other direct and indirect target groups of the project).

-– Strengthened enterprises representing sustainable food sector in Europe (Stakeholders involved in the project will have opportunity to make direct use of the cooperation with students and university lecturers during the Small Research Projects).
+– Strengthened enterprises representing sustainable food sector in Europe (Stakeholders involved in the project had an opportunity to make direct use of the cooperation with students and university lecturers during the Small Research Projects).

 – Increase of the volume of students & staff mobility and improvement of the quality & volume of cooperation between higher education institutions in Europe